-ELISA (Enzyme Linked Immune Serbent Assay) is based on the ability of antibodies to couple with enzymes to produce enzymatically active immunological conjugates after reacting with a chromogenic substrate.
+ELISA (Enzyme Linked Immuno Sorbent Assay) is based on the ability of antibodies to couple with enzymes to produce enzymatically active immunological conjugates after reacting with a chromogenic substrate.

-Thus, the test can detect the presence of antigens like proteins and glycoproteins and antibodies in the serum of a patient.
-(2)
+Thus, the test can detect the presence of antigens like proteins and glycoproteins and antibodies in the (2)serum of a patient.

-- 18. Symptoms The symptoms of disease ascariasis are
+18. Symptoms The symptoms of disease ascariasis are

-- Intestinal bleeding

-Muscular pain

-- Anaemia

-- High fever
+- Muscular pain Intestinal bleeding High fever - Anaemia

-- Mode of Transmission Its transmission occurs through faecal-oral route.
-The eggs of pathogen infest

-the soil, water and plant via contaminated faecal matter.
+Mode of Transmission Its transmission occurs through faecal-oral route.
+The eggs of pathogen infest the soil, water and plant via contaminated faecal (1)matter.

-- Allergies refer to exaggerate exponse of immune system to certain agents in the environment.
+- 19. Allergies refer to exaggerated response of immune system to certain agents in the environment.
 Allergy causing agents in environment are called allergens.
-Allergic reaction in the body produces symptoms like sneezing, watery eyes, running nose and difficulty in breathing, etc. Allergies are caused due to the release of histamine and serotonin like chemicals from the mast cells.
-(2) - A nucleosome is found in the nucleus of the cell.
+Allergic reaction in the body produces symptoms like sneezing, watery eyes, running nose and difficulty in breathing, etc. Allergies are caused due to the release of histamine and serotonin like chemicals (2)from the mast cells. - 20.
+A nucleosome is found in the nucleus of the cell.
 It contains histone proteins acquiring positive charge depending upon the abundance of amino acid residues, i.e. lysine and arginines, with charged side chains.
-Both these amino acids carry positive charges in their side chains.
-(2) - Differences between introns and exons are as follows
+Both these amino acids carry positive charges (2)in their side chains. - 21.
+Differences between introns and exons are as follows

-Intrens Exons Regions of a gene which do not form part of mRNA.
-Regions of a gene which become part of mRNA.
-Removed during the processing of hnRNA.
-Kept intact in hoRNA.
+Introns Exons Regions of a gene which do not form part of m RNA.
+Regions of a gene which become part of m RNA.
+Removed during the processing of h nRNA.
+Kept intact in hnRNA.
 Non-coding sequences.
 Coding sequences.

-- 22. Nucleopolyhedrovikus, a genus of baculovikus is useful in controlling many insects and other arthropods.
+- 22. Nucleopolyhedrovirus, a genus of baculovirus is useful in controlling many insects and other arthropods.
 They are species specific narrow spectrum bioinsecticides with no side effects on plants, mammals, birds, fish and non-target insects.
 Therefore, they serve as an important component of integrated pest management programme in dealing with ecological sensitive areas.
-These properties are useful in organic farming.
-(2) - The secondary lymphoid organs include spleen, tonsils and lymph nodes.
-Secondary lymphoid organs provide the site for interaction of lymphocytes with the antigen which then proliferate to become effector cells.
+These properties are (2)useful in organic farming. - 23.
+The secondary lymphoid organs include spleen, tonsils and lymph nodes.
+Secondary lymphoid organs provide the site for interaction of lymphocytes with the antigen which then proliferate to become effector (2)cells.